jdeath/Hubspace-Homeassistant/README.md

   - platform: hubspace
     username: your_hubspace_username (probably your email address)
     password: your_hubspace_password
-    debug: true (use this if want debug output, if you have an unsupported light, set false if not needed)
+    debug: false (use true if want debug output, if you have an unsupported light. set false if not needed)
-    friendlynames:
+    friendlynames: (optional after v1.70)
       - 'BoysLight' (the name of your light as shown in the app)
       - 'GirlsLight' (the name of your light as shown in the app)
-    roomnames:
+    roomnames: (optional)
       - 'BoysRoom' (the name of your room as shown in the app)
 ```